“Damn that rotten toothed bastard!” Ürbon cried out into the still sea air. “Two weeks we’ve been sailing, with no sight of land or ship!”

-“Show me the way out of these caves,” he said, in as gentle a tone as his annoyance allowed.
+“Show me the way out of these caves,” he said as gently as he could.

 “Long have we waited for the savior from above!
-Long have we Geck’tek’s hidden in these dark burrows, waiting for the day he shall break down this wall, its painted image turned into one of reality!
-And now he has appeared and shall raise us out to walk free upon the land once more, and help us take back our rightful place and rulers of all the Gatarans!” it spoke, its arms still raised, more of the Geck'teks had joined the crowd, though some had lost interest and were speaking in their hissing tones amongst themselves.
+Long have we Geck'teks hidden in these dark burrows, waiting for the day he shall break down this wall, its painted image turned into reality!
+And now he has appeared and shall raise us out to walk free upon the land once more.
+At last he has come to help us take back our rightful place as rulers of all the Gatarans!” it cried, its arms still raised as more of the Geck'teks joined the crowd.

-“The time has come for those inferior Gatarans to rue the day they turned on their masters!
+“The time has come for those inferior Gatarans to regret the day they turned on their masters!
 They shall pay tenfold for their insolence!
-Their homes shall burn for they shall only live in chains!
-For the savior from above has come, and the Geck'teks shall rise up…
+Their homes shall burn and they shall all live in chains!
+For the savior from above has come, and the Geck'teks shall rise up…”

-Ürbon was done paying attention, his thoughts wandering back to his purpose, to get out of the cave and off the island, back home to gather more men to rescue his crew, but how would they overcome the elves magic?
+Ürbon was done paying attention.
+His thoughts wandering back to his purpose, getting out of the cave and off the island.

-His thoughts were interrupted as the elder finally stopped talking, and beckoned sharply to a distant Geck'tek, who hurriedly scurried over.
+Finally the elder stopped talking, and beckoned sharply to a distant Geck'tek, who hurriedly scurried over.
 This one was much larger than the rest, and carried two spears crossed between his shoulders.
-Vast arrays of small jars were strapped across his chest, and a tiny dagger of jagged black stone upon his waist.
-The Geck'tek leaned in to listen to the elder’s whispering into his ear, but his gaze never left Ürbon, who looked back at the reptilian creature with a stare as cold as ice.
+A vast array of small jars were strapped across his chest, and a tiny dagger of jagged black stone upon his waist.
+The Geck'tek leaned in to listen as the elder whispered into his ear, but his gaze never left Ürbon, who looked back at the reptilian creature with a cold, implacable stare.

-The elder whispered a final word and turned back to Ürbon “Behold, Tlupic!
+The elder whispered a final word and turned back to Ürbon.
+“Behold, Tlupic!
 One of our most prized warriors; he will be your guide!
 Now go back to the surface and fulfill your destiny!”
-The elder spoke as the cavern erupted with noises of scrabbling feet.
-Small Geck’tek’s scurried away, disappearing through tiny holes, emptying the cavern.
-Tlupic gave a final nod to the elders, walked past Ürbon and beckoned him to follow. Ürbon followed the Geck'tek warrior, simply wishing to get back to the surface, even if it meant playing into the frail elder’s mad fantasies.
+The elder spoke as the cavern erupted with the noise of scrabbling feet.
+Small Geck'teks scurried away, disappearing through tiny holes, emptying the cavern.
+Tlupic gave a final nod to the elders, walked past Ürbon and beckoned him to follow. Ürbon followed the Geck'tek warrior, only wishing to get back to the surface, even if it meant playing into the frail elder’s mad fantasies.

 Ürbon stomped past the reptile; he didn’t have time for this…

-Tlupic wallowed in his freedom, in the fresh air, the sounds of life and the beautiful colors of the world.
-Leaving the burrows was a punishable offense for the Geck’teks, only allowed when a sacrifice is needed for the gods, and even then, only for a short period of time was spent on the surface.
-But sometimes he would sneak out of the caverns, to catch a glimpse of the world’s beauty.
+Tlupic wallowed in his freedom, taking in the fresh air, the sounds of life and the beautiful colors of the world.
+Leaving the burrows was a punishable offense for the Geck'tek, only allowed when a sacrifice was needed for the gods.
+And even then, only for a short period of time.
+But sometimes he would sneak out of the caverns to catch a glimpse of the world’s beauty.
 There was a time when all of the Geck'teks lived out in the open, under the eternal sky.
-They were an elite class of their race and would rule over the lesser clans.
-That all changed when a sacrifice was made of an important Gatoran who had their leaders despite being ruled over by the Geck'teks.
-And now Tlupic and his people lived underground and were hunted by the lesser clans if ever they ventured out.
+They used to be the elite, ruling over the lesser clans.
+Everything changed when a sacrifice was made of an important Gataran.
+Despite being ruled over by the Geck'teks, the lesser clans had leaders of their own.
+And upon seeing one of their leaders sacrificed the Gatarans and lesser clans rebelled against the Geck'teks, driving them into exile.
+Now Tlupic and his people lived underground, hunted and killed whenever they ventured out.

 He did not know much of the surface and the races who lived there.
 The elders only spoke of such things when a sacrifice was needed, or when a raid would be organized to strike against wielders of magic.
 Magic belongs to the gods and any mortal who used magic was a thief.
-For magic did not belong to them, and only by sacrificing them would that magic be restored to their rightful owners.
+For magic did not belong to them, and only by sacrificing them would that magic be restored to its rightful owners.
 Tlupic would occasionally be a part of these raids, capturing a user of magic and taking them to the altar.
-Like a sixth sense, the Geck'teks could find magic from miles away, and their base instinct was to return this gift back to the gods, an instinct devoid of hesitation.
+Like a sixth sense, the Geck'teks could feel the presence of magic from miles away, and their basest instinct was to return this gift back to the gods, an instinct devoid of hesitation.

-It was this sensor that had drawn him to the cavern.
-Others of his brethren had already made it there and stared at the stone monstrosity standing in front of the elders.
+It was this sense that had drawn him to the cavern.
+Others of his brethren had already made it there and stood staring at the stone monstrosity standing in front of the elders.
 The strange creature had a truly impressive stature.
-Taller than any Gatoran he had ever seen, it had no scales or tail and was armed with an impressive axe.
+Taller than any Gataran he had ever seen, it had no scales or tail and was armed with an impressive axe.
 Resembling a roaring dragon, it seemed to be made entirely out of ice, yet it showed no signs of melting.
-The elders called the golem Azmekui, the “savior from above.”
-A sacred figure, shrouded by myth, but this creature of stone would only be a half, for the Azmekui was not a single entity but a pair linked by fate itself.
+The elders called the giant Azmekui, the “savior from above.”
+A sacred figure, shrouded by myth, but this creature of stone would only be a half of the prophecy, for the Azmekui was not a single entity but a pair linked by fate itself.

 The elders saw Tlupic approach and beckoned him forward.